-The Plan provides Short-Term Disability (STD) and Long-Term Disability (LTD) Benefits for CenturyLink Non-Represented employees and Qwest Represented Retail/Outside Sales Representatives.
-This SPD describes the STD Benefits available under the Plan for CenturyLink Non-Represented employees and Qwest Represented Retail/Outside Sales Representatives in accordance with the Collective Bargaining Agreement with the union on and after January 1, 2020 except for those employees working in a State where temporary disability laws apply.
+The Plan provides Short-Term Disability (STD) and Long-Term Disability (LTD) Benefits for Non-Union employees and Qwest Union Represented Retail/Outside Sales Representatives.
+Effective 1/1/2022, regular part-time Non-Union Employees will be eligible for participation in STD and LTD Benefits under the Plan.
+This SPD describes the STD Benefits available under the Plan for Non-Union employees and Qwest Union Represented Retail/Outside Sales Representatives in accordance with the Collective Bargaining Agreement with the union on and after Jan.
+1, 2022 except for those employees working in a State where temporary disability laws apply.
 In the latter case, applicable State temporary disability laws govern.
-You should consult the SPD for the CenturyLink Non-Represented Employees' and Qwest Represented Retail/Outside Sales Representatives' Long-Term Disability Benefits for more information regarding the Plan's LTD Benefits.
+You should consult the SPD for Long-Term Disability Benefits for more information regarding the Plan's LTD Benefits.